Penthesilea: Vase figure

 A black-figure vase from about 510–500 BC shows Achilles carrying Penthesilea from the battlefield.

 The subject of Penthesilea was treated so regularly by the so-called Penthesilea Painter, who was active between 470 and 450 BC, that Adolf Furtwängler dubbed him "The Penthesilea Painter".
 A considerable corpus for this innovative and prolific painter, whose work bridged the Severe style and Classicism and must have had a workshop of his own, was rapidly assembled in part by J.D.
 Beazley.

+A white-ground alabastron from the 6th century BCE depicts Penthesilea as being courted by a female Thracian hunter.
+It appears to be a reversal of a common male courtship scene in Athenian art, where a suitor gifts a token of affection – typically a rabbit – to his beloved.

 Later portrayals

 In the Middle Ages

-In Medieval Europe the Penthesilea legend was developed and recycled, with Achilles fading into the background.
+In Medieval Europe, the Penthesilea legend was developed and recycled, with Achilles fading into the background.
 In illuminations that illustrated manuscripts, Penthesilea was cast as medieval warrior queen.
 A tradition developed where Penthesilea entered the Trojan War because of her reverence for the Trojan hero Hector.
-Penthesilea appears in the Roman de Troie (1160) by Benoît de Sainte-Maure as a chivalric heroine, and through this became part of the medieval genre roman antique, which recycled Greek and Roman myths in a medieval romance context.
+Penthesilea appears in the Roman de Troie (1160) by Benoît de Sainte-Maure as a chivalric heroine, and through this became part of the medieval genre roman antique, which recycled Greek and Roman myths in a chivalric romance context.

-In late medieval Europe the legend was further popularised in Christine de Pizan's City of Ladies (1405) and John Lydgate's Troy Book (1420).
+In late medieval Europe the legend was further popularised in Christine de Pizan's The Book of the City of Ladies (1405) and John Lydgate's Troy Book (1420).
 Penthesilea and Hector became romantic heroes.
 Penthesilea came to Troy because she had fallen in love with the virtuous knight Hector from afar.
 Hector and Penthesilea were portrayed as personifications of the ideals of chivalry.
 When kneeling before Hector's corpse, Penthesilea promises to avenge his death.
 Penthesilea fights at the side of the Trojan army, killing many Greek soldiers, but is slain by Achilles' son.
 In this tradition of the legend, her body is taken to the Thermodon for burial.
-Along the Terme River various temple burial sites attest to the heroic status Penthesilea had as Amazon queen in the Middle Ages.
+Along the Terme River, various temple burial sites attest to the heroic status Penthesilea had as Amazon queen in the Middle Ages.

 In John Gower's Confessio Amanatis she travels to Troy from Pafagoine.
 She is slain by Pirrus the son of Achilles.
 Philemenis returned her body for burial.
 He was rewarded with three fair maidens per year.

 Biographical lists of strong women were published, some included Penthesilea.
 The 1405 Chronicle (known as Haagse handschrift) by the herald Baviere included Penthesilea and the two Amazons Semiramis and Tomyris among the strong women.
 A Netherlandish list of 101 strong women published between 1465 and 1480 included Penthesilea.
 This list of 101 women circulated at the court of Mary of Burgundy and was read by members of the Brussels administration.
 Philippe Bouton in 1480 published a Miroir des dames, which included Penthesilea.